Skip to content

 A Certificate of Analysis (CoA) is a contractual document most often issued by a quality control department.
 It serves to confirm with evidence (analysis results) that a product is tested according to certain standards and methods, and that test results are available.
 It compares the analysis results with pre-established specifications that can be internal, regulatory, and/or negotiated between the issuing company and a buyer.
 Sometimes independent laboratories issue CoAs for the export of certain products.

-Guide for Food Certificate of analysis
+Become an expert on Food Certificate of analysis

 What is the purpose of a Certificate of Analysis (CoA)?